DHTMLX/gantt-docs/data/desktop/working_time.md

 var globalSettings = gantt.getCalendar("global");
 ~~~

-This calendar is used by the [worktime methods](desktop/working_time.md#globalsettings), when there is no other calendar specified.
+This calendar is used by the [work time methods](desktop/working_time.md#globalsettings), when there is no other calendar specified.
 It is assigned to tasks by default.

 <h4 id="gettaskcalendar">Getting the current calendar of a task</h4>